Hey Google, Jerry Lee Lewis Is Still Alive!

 CNN’s obituary for the comedian initially had the singer’s name in the headline.
 The article has since been corrected, but not before screenshots immortalized the error.

-Others made the same mistake, including musician Charlie Daniels, who posted a now-deleted RIP tribute tweet before posting this one acknowledging his error.
+Others made the same mistake, including musician Charlie Daniels, who posted a now-deleted tribute tweet before posting this one acknowledging his error.

 Jerry Lee Lewis will prove that he’s alive and kicking Thursday night.
 He’ll be performing at a tribute concert in Nashville that will feature appearances by Toby Keith, Chris Stapleton, Lee Ann Womack and George Strait, according to People.

+The concert will be live streamed at Skyville Live starting at 9 p.m.
+ET.

-Meanwhile, the singer’s son, Jerry Lee Lewis III, has been gently correcting grieving fans while offering condolences to the comedian’s family.
+Meanwhile, the singer’s son has been gently correcting grieving fans while offering condolences to the comedian’s family.

+The younger Lewis admits the confusion has been a headache for him because “I’ve got to correct it,” but said his dad is slightly amused.

+“I wouldn’t say he’s laughing about it, out of respect to Jerry Lewis’ family, but he’s OK with it,” he told HuffPost.

 At least one fan tried to see the confusion in a positive way.

-Note: This story has been updated to include comment from Jerry Lee Lewis III.
-CORRECTION: Due to an editing error, a previous version of this article incorrectly referred to Jerry Lewis as “Jerry Lee” on one reference.